tanial4/comalAppMovil/README.md

 ### 3. Firestore Collections

-Create the following collections manually or they will be created on first write:

 | Collection | Description |
 |---|---|
 | `users` | All user accounts (students, workers, admins) |